WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

 ### Test the S3 bucket target

-LiveData Migrator automatically tests the connection to any target filesystem added to ensure the details provided are valid and a migration can be established.
+LiveData Migrator automatically tests the connection to any target filesystem added to ensure the details provided are valid and a migration can be created and run.

 To check that the configuration for the filesystem is correct: